smart-data-lake/smart-data-lake/docs/Reference.md

 * HistorizeAction & DeduplicateAction supports schema evolution for incremental data.
 They consolidate the existing data & schema of the output DataObject with a potentially new schema of the input DataObject.
 Then they overwrite the whole output DataObject.
 They need a TransactionalSparkTableDataObject as output, which doesn't have a fixed schema, e.g. TickTockHiveTableDataObject.

 ## Housekeeping
-SmartDataLakeBuilder supports housekeeping for DataObjects by specifying the HousekeepingMode mode.
+SmartDataLakeBuilder supports housekeeping for DataObjects by specifying the HousekeepingMode.

 The following HousekeepingModes are currently implemented:
 * PartitionRetentionMode: Define partitions to keep by configuring a retentionCondition.